EMU DSpace Data Policy

 1. Data summary

-The digital archive EMU DSpace runs and maintains publications and datasets from members of the Estonian University of Life Sciences.
+The digital archive EMU DSpace runs and maintains publications and data from members of the Estonian University of Life Sciences.
 The repository is open to all researchers related to the Estonian University of Life Sciences to deposit their publications and data sets.
-The archive hosts content that it preserves but does not own any intellectual property rights over it.
-Access to the EMU DSpace content provided through the user interface (https://dspace.emu.ee/?locale-attribute=en) for all interested users.

 2. FAIR data